erg-lang/erg/doc/EN/syntax/type/20_compound.md

 * forall N in 0..<Len(T) (Len(T) <= Len(U)), U[N] == T[N] => U <: T (oblivion rule)
 ```

 Arrays like the one below are not valid types.
-It is an intentional design to emphasize that the elements of the array are equalized.
+It is an intentional design to emphasize that the elements of the array are homogenized.

 ```erg
 [Int, Str]
 ```

 Because of this, detailed information about each element is lost.
-To preserve this, a Refinement type is used.
+To preserve this, refinement types can be used.

 ```erg
 a = [1, "a"]: {A: [Int or Str; 2] | A[0] == Int}